vermont42/ProgrammaticLayout/README.md

 ![Empty Breed Screen](images/emptyBreed.png "Empty Breed Screen")

 21\.
 You may notice that the transition to `BreedDetailVC` is choppy.
 The Author is unsure why this happens, but he saw the same thing when [developing](https://github.com/vermont42/Conjugar) [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467).
-The fix is to add, to the definition of `BreedBrowseVC` in `BreedBrowseVC.swift`, the following function:
+The fix is to add to the definition of `BreedBrowseVC` in `BreedBrowseVC.swift` the following function:

 ```
 override func viewWillAppear(_ animated: Bool) {